Ma Tau Kok: Industrial history

 In 1935, a gas work was built at the junction of To Kwa Wan and Ma Tau Kok roads.
 It was operational until about 1994.
 Today, Grand Waterfront building stands there.

 In 1956, a second gas work was built west of To Kwa Wan Road.
 Later it switched from coal to naphtha gasification.
 Today, it is a storage facility with a small gasification plant as a backup.

 Cattle Depot Artist Village

 A former cattle depot and slaughterhouse has been turned into the Cattle Depot Artist Village.
 It contains artist studios and hosts exhibitions and art projects.

 Transport

 The Kowloon City Ferry Pier and the Ma Tau Kok Public Pier are in Ma Tau Kok.
 From here, a regular ferry service (every 30 minutes during the day) operated by Sun Ferry goes to North Point.
 A bus terminus is located next to the piers.

-Ma Tau Kok Road runs in a wetnorthwest-eastsoutheast direction, connecting Ma Tau Chung and Ma Tau Kok.
+Ma Tau Kok Road runs in a west-northwest-east-southeast direction, connecting Ma Tau Chung and Ma Tau Kok.